FiberJS/fiber-framework/README.md

 - smooth like a well done cappuccino :coffee:

 ## Based on FlightJS
 Using the orininal drive behind FlightJS: to help you write highly scalable and maintainable code as a strong base for your applications.
-Flight's event driven architecture will help you to avoid design mistakes like **tight coupling**, **dependency-hell** (*you have to scroll a page of dependency imports to see your code*) and **wild wonders** (*magical behaviours too hard to follow and understand for common people*)
+Fiber's event driven architecture will help you to avoid design mistakes like **tight coupling**, **dependency-hell** (*you have to scroll a page of dependency imports to see your code*) and **wild wonders** (*magical behaviours too hard to follow and understand for common people*)

 ## But enhanced
 - Less freetext events, more stability